 The taxi took a little over an hour to Donsol.
 After passing hoards of local buses travelling in the same direction, I could see they were crammed full of people.
 In 30-degree heat, I felt bad for them.
 I had booked an air-conditioned car with spacious seating from the airport for around $20

-We stayed at the Vitton Resort in Donsol, located right next door to the Whale Shark Centre.
+We stayed at the Vitton Resort in Donsol.
+It is located right next door to the Whale Shark Centre.
 It was the perfect location for the day trips out whale shark spotting.
 There are only a handful of resorts in Donsol, and they are all very similar- basic but clean and tidy.

 You can either book a boat for yourself, privately.
 Or you can wait around until other people show up and split the cost of the trip.
 Included with the boat fees are generally 3 staff.
 A captain to drive the boat and 2 eagle-eyed whale shark spotters.

 The staff are all well trained and speak decent English.
-They put an emphasis on sustainability and conservation, so you will notice they will be cautious around the sharks, and limit the number of swimmers in the water.
-The staff will also call people back on to the boat if they have been swimming with the whale shark for too long.
+They do put an emphasis on sustainability and conservation.
+So you will notice they will be cautious around the sharks, and limit the number of swimmers in the water.
+The staff will also call people back onto the boat if they have been swimming with the whale shark for too long.
 This is to ensure the sharks do not get distressed.

-I was lucky in that my first boat trip out, I swam with a shark and spent a lot of time in the water with them.
-The next day, I hired another boat and went out, and seen nothing.
+I was lucky in that on my first boat trip out, I swam with a shark and spent a lot of time in the water with them.
+The next day, I hired another boat and went out, and saw nothing.
 It really is the luck of the draw.

 Swimming with whale sharks felt amazing.
 I could tell how big and powerful it was, yet, it also seemed so graceful and calm.

-Book a flight to the Philippines to swim with whale sharks soon, they are such magnificent creatures, and they are considered a vulnerable species with no known population numbers.
+Book a flight to swim with Whale Sharks in the Philippines soon.
+They are such magnificent creatures and they are considered a vulnerable species with no known population numbers